 There are three national screening programs:

 National Bowel Cancer Screening Program Videos for the Chinese Community

-EMPHN and Cancer Council Victoria have collaborated to produce videos to promote the National Bowel Cancer Screening Program to members of the Chinese community.
+We partnered with Cancer Council Victoria to produce two videos to promote the National Bowel Cancer Screening Program to members of the Chinese community.
 The videos are spoken in Mandarin with Traditional Chinese subtitles that can be read by both Mandarin and Cantonese speakers.